BHariKrishnaReddy/Patient-Mangement/README.md

 # Patient Management – Microservices Project

+This is a place where I implement stuff now and then to catch up with things ...

 This repository contains a **Patient Management System** built using **Java Spring Boot microservices**, with support for **Authentication, Billing, Analytics, and API Gateway routing**.
 It is designed as a learning/demo project for building production-ready healthcare microservices.

 ---